stevencohn/OneMore/README.md

     * Add the section to the Favorites menu
     * Archive the entire section to a zip of HTML files, including all images and attachments
     * Prefix all page titles with a date stamp representing the data the page was created
+    * Customize the tab color of sections beyond the set of colors provided by OneNote
   * Section Group context menu
     * Copy section group and its entire contents to another location (OneNote only has a _move_ command)
   * Page context menu